bleathem/bleathem.ca/content/blog/2018/observable-redux-action-timing.md

 2. The action is reduced, and the state in the store is updated
 3. The UI receives the updated state

-When we introduce the redux-observable middleware, we can observe the stream of actions and dispatch new actions: action in, actiopn out.
+When we introduce the redux-observable middleware, we observe the stream of actions and dispatch new actions: "action in, action out".
 These new actions are in turn reduced and the store updated, in the same manner as actions dispatched from components.
-The redux-observale term for this pattern is an _epic_.
+The redux-observable term for this pattern is an _epic_.
 The epic pattern extends the action flow in the above diagram with the steps shaded in gray:

 <ol start="4">
 <li>The epic observes the action and the updated state
-<li>The epic dispatched one or more actions
+<li>The epic dispatched one or more new actions
 </ol>

 The canonical use case for an epic is to fetch data asynchronously.
 For example, the epic can: